A view of downtown

-Pittsburgh Climate Tech & Decarbonization
+Pittsburgh Climate Tech and Decarbonization

 THE ECOSYSTEM

-Our corporate and civic leaders, in partnership with our world-class academic institutions, are fully committed to accelerating early-stage strategies and tools that promote climate tech region-wide.
+Pittsburgh area corporate and civic leaders, in partnership with our world-class academic institutions, are fully committed to accelerating early-stage strategies and tools that promote climate tech region-wide.

 Pittsburgh International Airport, completely powered by natural gas and solar energy